**Editor's Note: Here at BINACT we rarely toot our own horn buuut...the anniversary show was something to see once again.

 The event began with a bit of mixing and mingling as guests trickled in one by one.
 For obvious reasons, a bar was available and accompanying vending tables stood near the back where performing artists had merchandise for purchase.
 The first great impression I captured was that of the venue itself.
 My first time inside Music Farm, I was excited to see how spacious and open the floor plan was--a great formula for acoustics, lighting, and the awesome time I was about to have.

 Moving forward, the first performance by Anansi Rex & Robert the III of Moon Cricket managed to completely blow the roof off the building and set the tone for the night.
 With a voice as sultry as D’Angelo and unequivocal charm, it was entertaining to watch the duo chant and play “Vibrate Higher” and swoon to “Sara Bellum” while mesmerizing the women--even some men--in the audience.

-Next, Nepotism gave us urban punk realness through the blessed spirit of vocalist Rob Kershaw and his band members Alex Kiro and Deshawn Younger.
+Next, Nepotism gave us urban punk realness through the blessed spirit of vocalist Rob Kershaw and his band members Alex Skiro and Deshawn Younger.
 I can’t account for all the head nods caused by the guitar riffs from crowd favorites such as “Televisions” and “War Zone (Choppa)” from their 2016 debut album The Free Lunch Program.
-Nepotism’s messages of positivity and individualism resonates through their performances and it was apparent why their fan base loves them after witnessing another notable set.
+Nepotism’s messages of positivity and individualism resonate through their performances and it was apparent why their fan base loves them after witnessing another notable set.